systemd/mkosi/mkosi.md

   on file systems that support subvolume snapshots or 'reflinks' natively ("btrfs" or new "xfs") than on more traditional file systems that do not ("ext4").

+`--ssh`
+: If specified, installs and enables sshd in the final image and generates a SSH keypair and adds the public key to root's authorized keys in the final image.
+The private key is stored in mkosi's output directory.
+When building with this  option and running the image using `mkosi boot` or `mkosi qemu`, the `mkosi ssh` command can be used to connect to the container/VM via SSH.

 ## Command Line Parameters and their Settings File Counterparts

 Most command line parameters may also be placed in an `mkosi.default`